ChrisMagliano/chrismagliano.github.io/_portfolio/spotify.md

 - 4x4 sub-matrix formed by _Spotify Streams, Spotify Playlist Count, Spotify Plalyst Reach_ and _Spotify Popularity_;
 - 2x2 sub-matrix formed by _YouTube Views_ and _YouTube Likes_;
 - 3x3 sub-matrix formed by _TikTok Posts, TikTok Likes_ and _TikTok Views_.
 These three matrices stress how the algorithm behind the three platforms works: likes and views are highly correlated in a vicious cycle where the former's growth leads the latter's increase and viceversa.
 <div style="float: right; width: 800px; text-align: center;">
     <img src="/images/portfolio_spotify/df_corr.png" alt="Illustration of combining vision and language modalities" style="width: 100%;">
     <p><em>Figure 8:  Pairwise correlation of data's columns.</em></p>
 </div>
+Another important result we retrieve from Figure 8 is that the number of Spotify streams is quite strongly positive correlated with the number of Shazam counts.
+Thus, if people use Shazam to find the name of an unknown song then it is probably they will listen it again on Spotify.
+Moreover Spotify streams are negatively correlated with the release year thus suggesting the most streamed songs are the newest one.